Evaluating & Using Data

 Acceleration vs. Frequency Graph (Acceleration Profile)

-The Acceleration vs. Frequency graph displays test progression as well as the tolerance and abort limits set in the test profile.
-This graph can also be used to view resonances or noise in relation to the control channel via a response accelerometer.
+The Acceleration vs. Frequency graph displays the test progression and the test profile’s user-defined tolerance and abort limits.
+Engineers can use it to view resonances or noise in relation to the control channel via a response accelerometer.

 Drive Signal